 ISO TC211 (Geographic Information/ Geomatics) has a comprehensive web site at www.isotc211.org.
-The site includes the current version of the TC's work plan, encompassing a list of all proposed standards and their current state of development.
+The site includes the current version of the TC's work plan, encompassing a list of all proposed standards and their current state of development, as well as a Fact Sheet on each standard and a range of presentations on its current work.
+The TC211 Outreach Group also produces regular newsletters which can be accessed via the site.
 The scope of the TC is stated as 'standardisation in the field of digital geographic information' with the aim of 'establishing a structured set of standards for information concerning objects or phenomena that are directly or indirectly associated with a location relative to the earth.'
 The stated objectives of the TC are to: